-Type Credits Grading scale Recurrence Written examination 3 Grade to a third Each summer term 1
+Type Credits Grading scale Grade to a third Each summer term 2

-Events ST 2023 2305270 Biomedical Measurement Techniques II 2 SWS Lecture / 🗣 Nahm
+Events ST 2024 2305270 Biomedical Measurement Techniques II 2 SWS Lecture / 🗣 Nahm

 Success is checked in the form of a written test of 60 minutes.
 The module grade is the grade of the written exam.